hatemragab/v_chat_sdk/README.md

 cloud key in the node js but when run your own server it will works.

 flutter app requirements:

-you need to have login system on your project and support null safety. backend requirements:
+you need to have login system on your project and support null safety.

+backend requirements:

-create new vps at digital ocean or any provider.
+create new vps at digital ocean or any provider and install node js v v14.17.1 and any mongodb v above 3.6.

 HOW TO TEST with not backend serve just with  (there another example to integrate with laravel api). first we need to add sum configurations for android.